 The Supreme Court of India is the highest judicial body or the apex court of the Republic of India and is situated in the national capital, New Delhi.
 This article tells you about the history, composition, eligibility of judges, jurisdiction, and powers of the Supreme Court of India.

 History of the Supreme Court of India

-The Indian High Courts Act, 1861 established High Courts for several provinces and abolished the Supreme Courts in Calcutta, Madras, and Bombay, as well as the Sadar Adalats in presidential cities in their respective districts, in 1861.
+The Indian High Courts Act of 1861 established High Courts for several provinces and abolished the Supreme Courts in Calcutta, Madras, and Bombay, as well as the Sadar Adalats in presidential cities in their respective districts in 1861.

 HJ Kania was India’s first Chief Justice.